After the elections

 - Share on WhatsApp - How are Parliament’s vice-presidents and quaestors elected?

-The address has been copied to your clipboard.MEPs will decide during the first plenary session on the number of members sitting in each parliamentary committee.
+The address has been copied to your clipboard.MEPs decide during the first plenary session on the number of members sitting in each parliamentary committee.

-Political groups will then appoint full members and substitutes to the committees.
+Political groups then appoint full members and substitutes to the committees.
 The allocation of committee seats for each political group reflects the composition of the full Parliament.

 - Share on Facebook - Who decides on the composition, chairs and vice chairs of committees?